How to Dehydrate Canned Beans – Dehydrating Canned Beans, A Step-by-Step Guide

 Open your can of beans and dump the contents into a colander.
 We’ll need to rinse away all the thick and starchy liquid and salt from the beans so we can dehydrate them.

 Step 2.
-Preparing the Dehydrator for Dehydrating Canned Beans
+Prepare the Dehydrator to Dehydrate Canned Beans

 We are using removable fruit roll sheet inserts on our Nesco FD-61 food dehydrator trays for dehydrating canned beans.